Sérgio Oliveira: Loan to Roma

 On 12 January 2022, Oliveira joined Serie A club Roma, coached by his compatriot José Mourinho; the €1 million loan deal included a €13.5 million buying option at the end of the campaign.
-He scored on his debut four days later, his 33rd-minute penalty being the only goal of the home fixture with Cagliari Calcio.
-He made six appearances as the Giallorossi won the inaugural edition of the UEFA Europa Conference League, and scored the only goal in the last-16 first leg away to SBV Vitesse in which he was also sent off; he replaced the injured Henrikh Mkhitaryan after a quarter of an hour in the final on 25 May in another single-goal win over a Dutch side, Feyenoord.
+He scored on his debut four days later, his 33rd-minute penalty being the only goal of the home fixture with Cagliari.
+He made six appearances as the Giallorossi won the inaugural edition of the UEFA Europa Conference League, and scored the only goal in the last-16 first leg away to Vitesse in which he was also sent off; he replaced the injured Henrikh Mkhitaryan after a quarter of an hour in the final on 25 May in another single-goal win over a Dutch side, Feyenoord.

 Galatasaray

-On 9 July 2022, Galatasaray S.K. announced the signing of Oliveira on a four-year contract.
+On 9 July 2022, Galatasaray announced the signing of Oliveira on a four-year contract.
 He made his Süper Lig debut on 7 August, starting as the season began with a 1–0 win at Antalyaspor.
-His first goal came on 16 September to open a 2–1 home victory over Konyaspor in 59 seconds.
+His first goal came on 16 September to open a 2–1 home victory over Konyaspor in 59 seconds; he won the domestic league in his first season, confirming it with two games to spare in a 4–1 away defeat of Ankaragücü where he scored.

+Oliveira tore a chest muscle in training in December 2023, being sidelined for several months following surgery.
+On 4 September 2024, he left by mutual consent.

+Later career

+Immediately after leaving Galatasaray, Oliveira joined Greek top-tier Olympiacos.
+On 19 February 2025, he joined Campeonato Brasileiro Série A club Sport Recife on a deal until December 2026.